merkle-pay/furnel/docs/PRD.md

 ## Q&A

+**Q: Does the user need a crypto wallet?**

+A: No. User pays with card via MoonPay.
+USDC goes directly to Furnel's deposit address.
+User never handles crypto.

-**Q: How does user get USDC?**
+**Q: Does the recipient know about USDC?**

-A: MoonPay widget in the browser.
-User clicks "Buy USDC" → MoonPay popup → pays with card → USDC lands in their Solana wallet.
-Server is not involved in onramp.
+A: No. Recipient just receives local currency (GBP, EUR, etc.) in their bank account.

 **Q: KYC/AML requirements?**

 A: Not needed for us.
-Offramp partner (Coinbase/Transak) handles KYC.
+MoonPay handles onramp KYC, Coinbase handles offramp KYC.
 We're just orchestration middleware.

 **Q: Which blockchain for USDC?**